-We measure certain financial assets and liabilities at fair value on a recurring basis, including financial instruments owned, investments and financial instruments sold, but not yet purchased.
-Other than those separately discussed in the notes to the consolidated financial statements, the remaining financial instruments are generally short-term in nature and their carrying values approximate fair value.
+We measure certain financial assets and liabilities at fair value on a recurring basis, including financial instruments owned, investments, and financial instruments sold, but not yet purchased.
+Other than those separately discussed in the notes to the consolidated statement of financial condition, the remaining financial instruments are generally short-term in nature and their carrying values approximate fair value.